Commonly Asked Financial Aid Questions

 You will lose any Linfield institutional grants and scholarships.
 If you are a recipient of the Federal Pell Grant, your award amount will be revised based upon the number of credit hours you enroll in and your program.
 If you are a recipient of any other federal grants, employment or student loans you must be enrolled in at least six credits to remain eligible.
 If you are a dependent student whose parent is borrowing a Federal Direct Parent PLUS loan on your behalf, you must be enrolled in at least six credit hours.
 Please note: if you plan to be taking between 10-18 credit hours you will be charged the full time tuition rate; if you take 9 credit hours or less, you will be charged a per credit rate.

 Will I be able to purchase books and supplies with my financial aid?

-If there will be a credit balance on your student account after financial aid is posted, you may request a bookstore voucher from the Student Account/Cashier Office in Melrose Hall 105, toll free 888.777.0008, to purchase books at the Bookstore.
+If there will be a credit balance on your student account after financial aid is applied to your Linfield charges, you may charge your books to your Student Account.
+Visit the Linfield Bookstore in Riley Hall and the Bookstore will have a list to confirm you are eligible to do so.
 Alternately, you may inquire about Linfield's short-term loan process in the Office of Financial Aid.